 Whether we’re analyzing search trends, poring through databases, or conducting surveys, we use data to tell a story.
 By doing so, we create a strong, clear, trustworthy narrative for our clients that also works for journalists.

-To reap the benefits of data, you have to know how to use it and where the best sources of data exist.
-In this post, we’ll break down the best ways to find data sources, use them to build newsworthy content ideas, and then leverage those research based content campaigns to earn media placements.
+To reap the benefits of data-driven digital PR, you have to know how to use it and where the best sources of data exist.
+In this post, we’ll break down the best ways to find data sources, use them to build newsworthy content ideas, and then leverage those research-based content campaigns to earn media placements.

-It’s not limited to graphs, charts, or computer simulations, either.
-Instead, data can take the form of maps, surveys, social media scrapes, and search trend analyses, just to name a few.
+Data doesn’t have to be limited to boring graphs, charts, or computer simulations.
+Data can be mined and presented in much more engaging and approachable ways, like maps, surveys, social media scrapes, and search trend analyses, just to name a few.
 The chances are high that you’ve seen data today and haven’t realized it.

 But when the sky is the limit, you need to start at the source.